HAPPY HALLOWEEN, everyone!

-I unearthed a piece written about ten years ago when Dorian and I were temporarily staying with her cousin in Visalia, California – two months before moving home to San Francisco.
+This is something I actually observed a little over ten years ago, when Dorian and I were staying with her cousin in the central valley of California before relocating once and for all to San Francisco.

 We’ve been living in this old house for a few months, and I think it’s rather ghostly.